 Now we get to the pure speculation.
 Nimoy just asks a bunch of questions about what the ancient Mayans were all about, while the camera looks around.
 Then suddenly wer’e not asking questions about the Aztecs, we’re asking about the Maya.
 They had observatories, you know.
 They had a calendar.

 This part isn’t terrible, it’s just that they’re flipping from topic to topic very fast.
-In a serious documentaty about Mesoamerican cultures, we’d give a little more space to examine each issue.
-Anyway, it concludes with the question that if the Mayans were so in death, then why no tombs?
+In a serious documentary about Mesoamerican cultures, we’d give a little more space to examine each issue.
+Anyway, it concludes with the question that if the Mayans were so into death, then why no tombs?

-Anywhy, this one archaeologist did find some bodies under a pyramid?
+Anyway, this one archaeologist did find some bodies under a pyramid?
 Okay, looking it up… Yep!
 He did indeed find the tomb of the Mayan ruler Pakal.
 We go into this in quite a lot of detail, and it’s probably the most interesting part of the episode.
-Generally, my understanding is that Mesoamerican pyramids were not generally used as resting places.
+My understanding is that Mesoamerican pyramids were not generally used as resting places.
 The interview with the archaeologist, Dr Ruz, is fascinating.